Tessenjutsu

-Apart from using it in duels against enemies armed with swords and spears, the skilled wielder could also use it to fence and fend off knives and poisoned darts thrown at him.
+Apart from using it in duels against enemies armed with swords and spears, the skilled wielder could also use it to fence and fend off knives and poisoned darts thrown at them.
 Like a sword, the tessen could be dual-wielded to parry with one hand and attack with the other.

 Tessenjutsu is still practiced by a few experts in Japan to this day.